-This expression captures much of the vision of education and learning technology research carried out at Pepperdine University and supported by the US Department of Education and the National Science Foundation (NSF).
-Additionally, TechSmith Corporation and Long Beach Unified School District have formally supported the expansion of this effort.
+This expression captures much of the vision of mathematics education research carried out at Pepperdine University and supported by the US Department of Education and the National Science Foundation (NSF).
+Additionally, in summer, 2011, TechSmith Corporation and Long Beach Unified School District formally supported the expansion of this effort.
 The research challenges assumptions both about professional development and about digital repositories of learning objects.
-Our work is based on the conjecture that enabling teachers to exercise collaborative creativity through teams that produce digital media could yield surprising and powerful results in the quest to accelerate and deepen mathematics and science learning in high stakes accountability environments.
+Our work is based on the conjecture that enabling teachers to exercise collaborative creativity through teams that produce digital media could yield surprising and powerful results in the quest to accelerate and deepen mathematics learning in high stakes accountability environments.

 One of the most important findings is that when they are furnished a space that "gives permission" and tools to be creative in curriculum production, teachers become engrossed and absorbed, acquiring important and productive new skills while functioning at the outer edges of their existing skills.
 This high performance activity fits classical definitions of functioning "in the zone" or in a "flow state"; has become a routine, observable phenomenon in working with teachers.